ZZROTDesign/webdev/README.md

 ##Usage
 This project can be used in conjunction with a docker-compose file, or simply by itself.
 To run this container build it through docker.

-    $ docker build
+    $ docker build .

 Further, I would recommend naming this container so that it is easier to access and run commands inside.

-To see this in action in a full project checkout this [Craft setup using Docker and this development container](https://github.com/Skilgarriff/docker-craft)
+A docker-compose.yml has also been provided with the necessary inputs to run this in a different project.
+Copy the code contained in that file to your docker-compose.yml for your project.

 ##Notes